-Sample and Recruitment.-We partnered with the local branch of an international survey company and recruited 500 Saudi males between the ages of 18 and 35, living across Riyadh, Saudi Arabia, as participants in our main experiment.
-We targeted this age bracket primarily for logistical reasons in the sense that this population would be likely to use smartphones and also the mobile application/service that was to be offered in the experiment.10 Participants were required to have at least some college education as well as access to a smartphone.11 We additionally restricted our recruitment to candidates who were married to ensure that participants would be able to make decisions regarding the labor market participation of their wives.
+We partnered with a local branch of an international survey company and recruited 500 Saudi males between the ages of 18 and 35 living across Riyadh, Saudi Arabia as participants in our main experiment.
+We targeted this age bracket primarily for logistical reasons in the sense that this population would be likely to use smartphones and also the mobile application/service that was to be offered in the experiment.
+Participants were required to have at least some college education as well as access to a smartphone.
+We additionally restricted our recruitment to candidates who were married to ensure that participants would be able to make decisions regarding the labor market participation of their wives.